Safeheron/multi-party-sig-cpp/README.md

 The GG18 protocol originates from a previous repository developed by Safeheron and audited by Kudelski Security.
 There are some updates after the audit due to the attacks on the protocol[\[4\]](#Reference) [\[5\]](#Reference) [\[6\]](#Reference).

-The CMP protocols has been audited by LeastAuthority in 2023 and we have upgrade the protocol according to the opinions of the LeastAuthority.
+The CMP protocols has been audited by LeastAuthority in 2023 and we have upgrade the protocol according to the opinions of the LeastAuthority, and this is [the audit report](https://leastauthority.com/wp-content/uploads/2024/01/Safeheron_Crypto_Suites__Multiparty_ECDSA_Updated_Final_Audit_Report_Least_Authority.pdf).

-Use at your own risk.

 # Reference